-PLTW Principles of Biomedical Science 5T
+PLTW Principles of Biomedical Science 5

 This is a Project Lead the Way course.
 In this full-year course, students investigate concepts of biology and medicine as they explore various health conditions and determine the factors that led to the death of a fictional woman.
-The activities and projects in the class introduce students to human physiology, basic biology, medicine, and research processes and allow students to design experiments to solve problems.
+The activities and projects in the class introduce students to human physiology.
+Basis biology, medicine, and research processes and allow students to design experiments to solve problems.
 Along the way they develop planning, documentation, communication, and other professional skills.
+Perremulsite: surcessful completion of Biology.